oziaspm/commands/Formatting_mounted_drive.md

 1. unmount the drive
  # Use Gparted UI to unmount
 2. Erase data from drive
-$ sudo mkfs -t vfat /path/to/drive
+ `sudo mkfs -t vfat /path/to/drive`